Corey Seager Player Props: Rangers vs. Astros

-Corey Seager -- with a slugging percentage of .436 in his past 10 games (including zero home runs) -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the mound, on July 2 at 2:35 PM ET.
+The Texas Rangers, including Corey Seager (.282 batting average in his past 10 games), take on starter Cristian Javier and the Houston Astros at Globe Life Field, Monday at 2:05 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last game against the Astros.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Astros.

 Corey Seager Game Info & Props vs. the Astros